 Kalaja e Gjirokastrës

-Muzeu i Armëve [Museum of Armaments] was opened in 1971 and the exhibits contain an assortment of weapons from the prehistoric times up to the Second World War.
-Large part of the collection is dedicated to the struggle of the Albanian Partisans against the Italian and German occupation forces from 1939 to 1944.
-The imposing Great Gallery is lined with an array of artillery pieces captured from the Italians and Germans during the Second World War alongside the examples from the Royal Albanian Army.
-There is also a small Italian light tank built by Fiat in one of the niches of this gallery.
-An interesting exhibit of the museum is the two-seater aircraft belonging the United States Air Force.
-It was forced to land at Rinas Airport, near Tirana in December 1957 due to technical problems or the ingenuity of the Albanian air defense forces.
-Anyway, the captured plane commemorates the triumph of the Communist regime over the ‘imperialist’ western powers.
+There are two museums housed within the castle walls.
+Muzeu i Gjirokastrës [Gjirokastër Museum] showcases the town and the region’s tumultuous past through well-presented information panels in Albanian and English.
+However, there are not many actual artifacts on display.
+Muzeu i Armëve [Museum of Armaments], opened in 1971, features a diverse collection of weapons ranging from prehistoric times to the Second World War.
+The collection is especially dedicated to the Albanian Partisans’ struggle against the Italian and German occupation forces from 1939 to 1944.
+The Great Gallery is particularly impressive, showcasing artillery pieces captured from the Italians and Germans during the Second World War, alongside examples from the Royal Albanian Army.
+In one of the niches of this gallery, visitors can also see a small Italian light tank built by Fiat.
+Additionally, the museum features an intriguing exhibit, a two-seater aircraft belonging the United States Air Force, which was forced to land at Rinas Airport, near Tiranë in December 1957 due to technical problems or the ingenuity of the Albanian air defense forces.
+Anyway, the captured plane is a testament to the Communist regime’s triumph over the ‘imperialist’ Western powers.

 Know Before You Go